jonpither/cider-spy-nrepl/README.md

 ## TODO

-Need a ping/pong to test the round loop
+Need a ping/pong from client to test the round loop Warn if changing alias but no connection
-Handle server going down - clients become orphaned and nrepl needs bouncing.
-Uses clojure.tools.analyzer to filter multiple forms in code

 # License